k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 - Maintain dedicated GIT repository and environment/space where extensions are created.

-- Once creating an extension, add its folder files into GIT (but not the artifacts or the VSIX package, if created).
+- Once creating an extension, add its folder files to GIT (but not the artifacts or the VSIX package, if created).

-- A single repository can house multiple extensions, though separating them allows for greater flexibility, in terms of GIT branches aspects.
+- A single repository can house multiple extensions; however, separating them allows for greater flexibility, in terms of GIT branches aspects.

 - Before releasing an extension, test it using a VSIX package in a separate environment to ensure proper installation and functionality.